rkanter/OozieJMSListener/README.md

 The ``oozie.version`` can be any Oozie version (CDH or Apache).
 It defaults to CDH 5.9.0.

-While that's required for compiling, it should probably work with any version of Oozie.
+While a specific version is required for compiling, it should be able to connect to any version of Oozie that supports JMS Notifications.

 Run